lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 ## Improvements and Conclusion

-The goal here wasn't to build the *perfect* form but illustrate how to separate your form validation and business logic from the UI layer.
+The goal here wasn't to build the *perfect* form but illustrate how to separate your form validation and business logic from the component and UI layer.

 As it stands, you can enter any string into the weight field and it will be considered valid - not ideal, but also trivial to fix.
 A good exercise would be to write some tests to ensure the input is a number, and if not, return a useful error message.
 We also haven't got any tests to ensure the `<button>` is correctly disabled.